 Several years ago, state and federal regulators cracked down on companies that targeted members of the military with high-fee investments and inappropriate insurance.
-But there are still salespeople who prey on members, especially if they have recently received a substantial windfall, whether from retirement, a reenlistment bonus, or deployment pay.
+But there are still salespeople who prey on members of the military, especially if they have recently received a substantial windfall, whether from retirement, a reenlistment bonus, or deployment pay.

 Don't fall for these tactics.
-You have plenty of solid and legitimate savings alternatives and resources for help:
+You have plenty of solid and legitimate savings alternatives and resources for help-resources like these:

-- ▶ Special savings programs for the military.
+▶ Special savings programs for the military.
 As mentioned previously, servicemembers have access to an excellent, low-cost savings opportunity with the Thrift Savings Plan.
 The TSP should be your first saving priority.
 You can also open a Roth IRA through a financial institution and should make the most of guaranteed 10% annual returns while deployed through the military's Savings Deposit Program.
-See "Investing in Your Future" on page 1 for more information on these programs and more. - Military insurance.
-Members of the military have access to low-cost life insurance through the Servicemembers Group Life Insurance program (also mentioned previously).
-If you want to buy extra coverage, check out insurers and agents through your state insurance department (find links at content.naic.org/state_web_map.htm).
-The National Association of Insurance Commissioners' insureuonline.org/insureu_lifestage_military.htm?modal also offers insurance advice for members of the military.
+See "Investing in Your Future" on page 1 for more information on these programs and more.